php-mqtt/client/README.md

   - [ ] v5.0
 - Transport
   - [x] TCP (unsecured)
-  - [x] TLS (secured, verify peer through certificate authority file)
+  - [x] TLS (secured, verifies the peer using a certificate authority file)
 - Connect
   - [x] Last Will
   - [x] Last Will Topic